Marcus Gilmore: Awards and honors

 Gilmore won a Grammy Award for Best Latin Jazz Album for Antidote, as part of Chick Corea's band.

 Gilmore was introduced as one of the “25 for the Future” by DownBeat magazine in 2016.

+Gilmore’s debut album as bandleader, Journey to the New: Live at the Village Vanguard received the number one position on The New York Times Best Jazz Albums of 2025 list.

-For 2026 Grammy Awards, he received a nomination for album Southern Nights in Best Jazz Instrumental Album category.
+At the 2026 Grammy Awards, he won a Grammy for his performance on Sullivan Fortner's album Southern Nights in the Best Jazz Instrumental Album category.

 Musical style

 Like his grandfather Roy Haynes, Gilmore draws upon a wide variety of influences from Tony Williams to free jazz drummer Milford Graves.
-When talking about Graves in Modern Drummer, he said "A lot of Milford’s playing deals with rhythm, but not in a very metric way—it’s non-metric, a lot of waves.
-It’s still melodic, even more so because it’s very linguistic.
-Milford doesn’t even really play snares.
+When talking about Graves in Modern Drummer, he said "A lot of Milford's playing deals with rhythm, but not in a very metric way—it's non-metric, a lot of waves.
+It's still melodic, even more so because it's very linguistic.
+Milford doesn't even really play snares.
 He keeps the snares off.
 His drumming sounds very melodic and very lyrical.
 It sounds like a language."
 He has specifically cited Elvin Jones on the album Speak No Evil and Tony Williams' Lifetime as influences.